tducasse/go-instabot/README.md

 -dev : Use this option to use the script in development mode : nothing will be done for real.
 You will need to put a config file in a 'local' folder.
 -logs : Use this option to enable the logfile.
 The script will continue writing everything on the screen, but it will also write it in a .log file.
 -nomail : Use this option to disable the email notifications.
+-sync : Use this option to unfollow users that don't follow you back.
+Don't worry, the script will ask before actually doing it, so you can use it just to check the number!

 ### Tips
 - If you want to launch a long session, and you're afraid of closing the terminal, I recommend using the command __screen__.